marcnol/pyHiM/docs/Running_pyHiM.md

 ```
 "folder": "buildsPWDmatrix",  # output folder
 "flux_min": 1000, *Description:* minimum flux per spot.
 If flux is smaller, localization will be discarded
+"flux_min_3D": 0.1, *Description:* minimum flux per spot for 3D localizations.
+If flux is smaller, localization will be discarded
 "toleranceDrift":1, *Description*: tolerance used for block drift correction, in px
 ```